ArendPeter/JavaGuide/mydoc/2b_UnderstandTheCode.md

 `void` is the return type.
 We’ll be talking about this more when we talk about making our own methods (Chapter 6).

 `main` is the name of the method.
-Methods are areas of code which can called and ran from other places in the code ( again this will be more clear later).
+Methods are areas of code which can be called and run from other places in the code (again this will be more clear later).
 The main method is a special method as it’s the method where your program starts.
-If your program has many methods then upon running the program Java will search for the method called main and that’s the one which will be ran.
+If your program has many methods then upon running the program Java will search for the method called main and that’s the one which will be run.

-`( )` parenthesis can mean multiple things in Java.
+`( )` parentheses can mean multiple things in Java.
 In this case since it’s directly after a method name it’s used to specify input parameters.
-So everything within these parenthesis are the defined input parameters for the main method.
+So everything within these parentheses are the defined input parameters for the main method.
 We’ll be talking more about input parameters when we talk about methods (Chapter 6).

 `String[] args` this is the input parameter for the main method.